Jaimie Milner

 b.
 1988

 Los Angeles photographer Jaimie Milner's Gifted Project brings contemporary black life into focus by photographing men unguarded in moments of their life and celebrating both their genius and their vulnerability.
 Shot entirely through windows, her 2020 series focuses on connecting in isolation during Covid-19.
-Milner's work has been featured in the LA Times, Architectural Digest, The Zoe Report, Coveteur & Hunker among others.
+Milner's work has been featured in the Architectural Digest, New York Magazine, The LA Times, and Coveteur among others.

 ARTIST STATEMENT